Jewish Values

 In recognition of his work, he has received numerous awards, including a Lifetime Achievement Award for Environmental Protection from Israel’s Ministry of Environmental Protection as part of Israel’s 60th anniversary celebration and the 2016 Haiken Prize for Best Original Israeli Book on Geostrategic Topics (for The Land Is Full).
 The Marker, Israel’s national economic magazine, named him among their “100 Influential Israelis.”

-Currently, Alon Tal is a member of the Knesset representing the Blue and White Party.
+Alon Tal served a member of the Knesset from 2021-2022, representing the Blue and White Party.

 Tal’s work has been covered in The New York Times, The Huffington Post, various other international publications, and NPR.
 He continues to play fiddle and mandolin with the noted Israeli bluegrass band The Arava Riders.
-He lives in Maccabim, Israel with his family.
+He lives in Maccabim, Israel with his family but is currently a visiting professor at Stanford University.